Henry J. Kaiser: Kaiser Shipbuilding

 Kaiser fought Hitler far more directly with what he is most famous for: the Kaiser Shipyard in Richmond, California; during World War II adapting production techniques to enable building cargo ships with an average construction time of 45 days.
 These ships became known as Liberty ships and were later supplemented in the mid-war period by improved, larger and faster Victory ships.
 He became world-renowned when his teams built a ship in four days.
-The keel for the 10,500-ton SS Robert E. Peary was laid on Sunday, November 8, 1942, and the ship was launched in California from the Richmond Shipyard #2 on Thursday, November 12, four days and 15 1/2 hours later.
+The keel for the 10,500-ton SS Robert E. Peary was laid on Sunday, November 8, 1942, and the ship was launched in California from the Richmond Shipyard#2 on Thursday, November 12, four days and 15 1/2 hours later.
 The previous record had been ten days for the Liberty ship Joseph M. Teal.

 A visit to a Ford assembly plant by one of his associates led to a decision to use welding instead of riveting for shipbuilding.
 Welding was advantageous because it took less strength to do and it was easier to teach to thousands of employees, who were mostly unskilled laborers and many women.
 Kaiser adopted the use of sub-assemblies in ship construction.
 Formerly, hundreds of laborers crowded together to complete a ship.
 Though that practice had been tried on the East Coast and in Britain, Kaiser was able to take full advantage of the process by constructing new shipyards using this concept.

 Other Kaiser shipyards were located in Ryan Point (Vancouver) on the Columbia River in Washington state and on Swan Island in Portland, Oregon.
-A smaller vessel was turned out in 71 hours and 40 minutes from the Vancouver yard on November 16, 1942.
+A smaller vessel was completed in 71 hours and 40 minutes from the Vancouver yard on November 16, 1942.
 The Kaiser hulls also became America's smaller, more numerous "escort carriers", over 100 small aircraft carriers employed in both the Pacific and the Atlantic theaters.
 The concepts that he developed for the mass production of commercial and naval ships are still in use.

 One problem with welded hulls that was unknown is the issue of brittle fracture.
 That caused the loss of some Liberty ships in cold seas as the welds failed and the hulls would crack, sometimes completely into two.
 Constance Tipper was one of the first people to discover why the Liberty ships were breaking into two.
 Minor changes in design and more rigid welding control implemented in 1947 eliminated Liberty ship losses until 1955.
 By his membership in a group called the Six Companies, Kaiser also had a major role in the Joshua Hendy Iron Works of Sunnyvale, California, which built the EC-2 triple expansion steam engines for the Liberty ships.
 Kaiser and his associates organized the California Shipbuilding Corporation.